mmistakes/made-mistakes-jekyll/_posts/articles/2013-07-08-pogo-connect-smart-pen.md

 ### Lock Screen Annoyance

 During my first week with the Pogo I encountered another issue that I thought might have been a bug with Paper.
 Out of nowhere the iPad's screen would turn off and the lock "chhkk" would sound.
-After complaining about it on Tumblr [a follower messaged me](http://mbbradbury.tumblr.com/post/51935357080/what-went-wrong-with-your-pogo-connect-i-can-see-me) to say that I needed to turn off the iPad cover lock setting.
+After complaining about it on Tumblr [a friend messaged me](http://mbbradbury.tumblr.com/post/51935357080/what-went-wrong-with-your-pogo-connect-i-can-see-me) to say that I needed to turn off the iPad cover lock setting.
 It never occurred to me that there was a magnet in the tip of the Pogo that could trigger a screen lock when moved near the iPad's outer bezel.

 <figure>
 	<img src="{{ site.url }}/images/ipad-cover-lock-setting.jpg" alt="iPad iOS 6 cover lock setting">